 During the second quarter of 2003, we sold our Mail Technologies business unit in a transaction that increased net income by \$14 million, or \$0.01 per diluted share.
-The gain consisted of a pre-tax loss of \$24 million recorded in other operating expenses within the supply chain solutions segment, and a tax benefit of \$38 million recognized in conjunction with the sale.
+The gain consisted of a pre-tax loss of \$24 million recorded in other operating expenses within the non-package segment, and a tax benefit of \$38 million recognized in conjunction with the sale.
 The tax benefit exceeded the pre-tax loss from this sale primarily because the goodwill impairment charge we previously recorded for the Mail Technologies business unit was not deductible for income tax purposes.
 Consequently, our tax basis was greater than our book basis, thus producing the tax benefit described above.
-The operating results of the Mail Technologies unit were previously included in our supply chain solutions segment, and were not material to our consolidated operating results in any of the periods presented.